gagglepod/pausefordramaticeffect.com/src/content/season1/s1-chapter17-jackknife.md

 ## Overview

-Thomas Black is put away in a very special prison... for now.
+In the PAUSE for Dramatic Effect Season 1 Finale, Thomas Black is put away in a very special prison... for now!

 ## Play Now